Wonderfully Strange Street Markings in London

-StreetMarkings is an Instagram account featuring photos of wonderfully strange street markings found all over London, UK.
+StreetMarkings is an Instagram account featuring photos of wonderfully strange street markings found all over London.

 via Super Punch